 We believe as researchers it is our job to not only spot when these cognitive biases are at play, but to also translate these into actions and recommendations for our clients.
 We want to enable the brands we work with to better resonate with their consumer base, and ultimately gain an advantage on the competition.

-Another way we push past post-rationalisation is through our product Spark Life360, which enables us to uncover a combination of ‘in-the-moment’ and rational feedback.
-Spark Life360 is a community in which consumers can share their actions and opinions on any topic of interest, both verbally and visually.
+Another way we push past post-rationalisation is through our product Spark Life360, which uses ethnographic research techniques to enable us to uncover a combination of ‘in-the-moment’ and rational feedback.
+Spark Life360 is a community, which consumers can share their actions and opinions on any topic of interest, both verbally and visually.
 With this, we can get consumers to speak to us every step of the way through their Messy Middle journey.